 In the photo by the North Korean Central News Agency, those men, their camera and their footprints have been digitally removed, restoring absolute order to the crowds lining the boulevard as the cortege passed by.

 The alterations were discovered by the New York Times with the help of digital forensics expert Hany Farid of Dartmouth College.

-The european pressphoto agency, which distributed the doctored North Korea photo along with other news agencies, issued a “mandatory kill” for its clients, meaning they were not to use the picture.
-The epa was the first news agency to pull the photo from circulation.
+The European Pressphoto Agency, which distributed the doctored North Korea photo, issued a "mandatory kill" for its clients, meaning they were not to use the picture.

 The agency granted an exception to ABC News "for the sole purpose of being able to show and explain what had been altered before the picture was provided to international news agencies by KCNA [North Korean Central News Agency].
 We consider this as part of a transparent and responsible clarification process."